Russ Harvey Consulting - Computer and Internet Services

 Many Windows 10 computers, including some that were less than five years old when Windows 11 was launched, are not eligible for upgrade and won't be in 2025.

-Ignoring Recommended requirements
+Ignoring Recommended Requirements

 You can bybass the TPM 2.0 requirements if your hardware has TPM 1.2.
+Microsoft advises against doing so when assessed for Windows 11:

 This PC doesn't meet the minimum system requirements for running Windows 11 - these requirements help ensure a more reliable and higher quality experience.
 Installing Windows 11 on this PC is not recommended and may result in compatibility issues.
 If you proceed with installing Windows 11, your PC will no longer be supported and won't be entitled to receive updates.
 Damages to your PC due to lack of compatibility aren't covered under the manufacturer warranty.